From a High-Growth, Series A SaaS Startup to Nationwide Scale

 Key Initiatives

-Designed and launched Clever’s first scalable Single Sign-On (SSO) and onboarding experience for K–12, improving login speed by 60% and driving 35% higher adoption across pilot districts.
+Designed and launched Clever’s first scalable SSO and onboarding system, reducing login time 60% and increasing adoption 35% in pilot districts.

 Key Results